Roman Curia: Supreme Tribunal of the Apostolic Signatura

 Although a Rotal decision can be appealed, if not res judicata, to a different panel (turnus) of the Rota, there is no right of appeal from a decision of the Signatura, although a complaint of nullity on formal grounds is possible.
-As an administrative office, it exercises jurisdiction (vigilance) over all the tribunals of the Roman Catholic Church.
+As an administrative office, it exercises jurisdiction (vigilance) over all the tribunals of the Catholic Church.
 It can also extend the jurisdiction of tribunals, grant dispensations for procedural laws, establish interdiocesan tribunals, and correct advocates.

-The current Prefect is Dominique François Joseph Cardinal Mamberti.
+The current prefect is Dominique François Joseph Cardinal Mamberti.

 Tribunal of the Rota Romana

 The Tribunal of the Roman Rota is the highest appellate tribunal.
 While usually trying cases in appeal in third instance (as is normally the case in the Eastern Catholic Churches), or even in second instance if appeal is made to it directly from the sentence of a tribunal of first instance, it is also a court of first instance for cases specified in the law and for others committed to the Rota by the Roman Pontiff.
 It fosters the unity of jurisprudence and, through its own sentences, is a help to lower tribunals.

 The greater part of its decisions concern the nullity of marriage.
-In such cases its competence includes marriages between two Roman Catholics, between a Roman Catholic and non-Roman Catholic, and between two non-Roman Catholic parties whether one or both of the baptized parties belongs to the Latin or an Eastern Rite.
+In such cases its competence includes marriages between two Catholics, between a Catholic and non-Catholic, and between two non-Catholic parties whether one or both of the baptized parties belongs to the Latin or an Eastern Rite.

 The court is named Rota (Latin for: wheel) because the judges, called auditors, originally met in a round room to hear cases.

-The current Dean is Monsignor Alejandro Arellano Cedillo, C.O.R.C.
+The current Dean is Most Reverend Alejandro Arellano Cedillo, C.O.R.C.

-Economic Organizations
+Economic organizations

 Council for the Economy

-The Council for the Economy has the task of supervising the structures and the administrative and financial activities of the Curial Institutions and of the Offices and Institutions connected with the Holy See or which refer to it, indicated in the list attached to its Statute.
+The Council for the Economy has the task of supervising the structures and the administrative and financial activities of the curial institutions and of the offices and institutions connected with the Holy See or which refer to it, indicated in the list attached to its Statute.
 The Council for Economic Affairs shall exercise its functions in the light of the Church's social doctrine and in accordance with internationally recognized best practices in public administration, with a view to ethical and efficient administrative and financial management.
-The Council consists of eight Cardinals or Bishops, representing the universality of the Church, and seven lay persons, chosen from among experts of various nationalities.
+The council consists of eight cardinals or bishops, representing the universality of the Church, and seven lay persons, chosen from among experts of various nationalities.
 The fifteen members are appointed for five years by the Roman Pontiff.

 The Council submits for the approval of the Roman Pontiff guidelines and norms aimed at ensuring that: